 Make sure you are always honest and accurate when posting information or news, and if you make a mistake, correct it quickly.
 Be open about any previous posts you have altered.
 Remember that the Internet archives almost everything; therefore, even deleted postings can be searched and unearthed.
-Never post any information or rumors that you know to be false about Anderson County Government, fellow associates, members, citizens, customers, suppliers, or people working on behalf of Anderson County Government.
+Never post any information or rumors that you know to be false or have not verified for truthfulness about Anderson County Government, fellow associates, members, citizens, customers, suppliers, or people working on behalf of Anderson County Government.